What is a growth partner?

-An advocate is a mature Christian who will walk through the counseling process with you to help you put God’s Word into practice both during and after the conclusion of counseling.
+A growth partner is a mature Christian from the counselee’s church who will walk through the counseling process with you to help you put God’s Word into practice both during and after the conclusion of counseling.

-What are the reasons to have an advocate?
+What are the reasons to have a growth partner?

-- God made the local church as the means of grace in the believer’s life and put your pastor and church leaders as responsible to care for your soul.
+- God made the local church the means of grace in the believer’s life and put your pastor and church leaders in charge of caring for your soul.
 Our ministry is to help the church care for souls.
 Hebrews 10:24-25; 13:17

 - It brings someone alongside the counselee who cares for and encourages them as a close friend throughout and beyond the counseling process.
 Galatians 6:1-2

-- If no one from the church is aware of the counseling, after the counseling is finished, sometimes there is a tendency to fall back into their old habits as there is no longer anyone to keep them accountable.
-If there is an advocate, the advocate will be able to continue to pray for and encourage the counselee and help keep them accountable.
+- If no one from the church is aware of the counseling, after it is finished, there is sometimes a tendency to fall back into old habits, as there is no longer anyone to keep them accountable.
+If there is a growth partner, they will be able to continue praying for and encouraging the counselee and help keep them accountable.

-- Each week, if you are unable to attend the session:
+- Each week, when you are unable to attend the session:

 o Receive an update from the counselor by email or phone call.
 (5-30 minutes, normally very brief)

-- Once counseling has finished, regularly follow up for prayer, accountability, and encouragement.
+- Once counseling has finished, continue to follow up regularly for prayer, accountability, and encouragement.

 What are the Counselee’s Responsibilities?

-- Faithfulness in attendance to the counseling sessions and completing the projects for growth.
+- Faithfulness in attending the counseling sessions and completing the projects for growth.

-- Schedule the debrief (by phone or in person) with your advocate within two days after the meeting if they don’t attend.
+- Schedule a debrief (by phone or in person) with your growth partner within two days after the meeting if they are unable to attend.
 Share:

 o What you learned in the session.